LinaMezghani/Symmetry-Detection/Symmetry_Detection/READ_ME.txt

 		—— INSTRUCTIONS TO RUN OUR CODE ——

-- useful .jar are in the LIB folder (TC.jar, core.jar, jcg.jar et Processing)
+- useful .jar are in the LIB folder (TC.jar, core.jar, jcg.jar)

 - source files are in the src folder